Intel data center rebound eases U.S.-China trade war worries

 (Reuters) - Intel Corp (INTC.O) on Thursday beat Wall Street estimates for third-quarter revenue and profit and raised its full-year revenue forecast, powered by sales to data centers and easing concerns about slowing demand during the U.S.-China trade war.

-The results came as a relief to the industry after dour forecasts from two major chipmakers earlier this week.
+The results came as a relief to the industry after dour forecasts from major chipmakers Texas Instruments Inc (TXN.O) and Xilinx Inc (XLNX.O) earlier this week.

 After years of acquisitions outside its core area of processing chips under previous leaders, Intel under Chief Executive Bob Swan has reined in spending, slowing investments in areas like memory chips and shedding struggling businesses.